As a human resources leader, your challenges are diverse but they all focus on one specific goal:

 Worldwide, companies spend trillions of dollars understanding their customers and their buying decisions.

-Imagine what the results would be if they spent a comparable amount of money understanding their employees?
+Imagine what the results would be if they spent a comparable amount of money understanding their employees to increase employee engagement?

 This is the question posed by Diana Dosik, a Partner at BCG, who helps companies get the best from their employees.